European shares rise on German sentiment boost, stimulus bets

 “The European market is clearly driven by the ECB, and the fact that Draghi reaffirms the bank’s determination to support the economy is positive,” said Alexandre Baradez, chief market analyst at IG France.

-Among individual stocks, British infrastructure group Balfour Beatty rose 5.5 percent after reaffirming its profit outlook for the full year, and saying it had made progress towards addressing management issues around its UK construction business.
+Among single stocks, British infrastructure group Balfour Beatty rose 5.6 percent after reaffirming its profit outlook for the full year, and saying it had made progress towards addressing the management issues around its UK construction business.

-Autos were the best-performing sector as data showed European new car sales rose 6.2 percent in October from year-ago levels as premium leaders including Volkswagen recorded stronger demand in key markets.
-VW’s shares rose 2.4 percent.
+Auto stocks also gained as data showed European new car sales rose 6.2 percent in October from year-ago levels as premium leaders including Volkswagen recorded stronger demand in key markets.
+VW’s shares rose 1.4 percent.

 Europe bourses in 2014: link.reuters.com/pap87v